F4de78/F4de78/README.md

 - BSc in Computer Science at the University of Genoa, Italy
 - Currently attending Computer Science (software security track) MSc at the University of Genoa, Italy
 - "CTF player"
+- Interested in cybersecurity, low-level coding and reverse engeneering.

 ## How to reach me:
 - **E-mail**: marco.zucca000@gmail.com